Pont-Audemer

 Pont-Audemer ([pɔ̃.t‿odmɛʁ]) is a commune in the Eure department in the Normandy region in northern France.
 On 1 January 2018, the former commune of Saint-Germain-Village was merged into Pont-Audemer.

 Geography

 The commune is situated on the river Risle, 13 km upstream from its outflow into the Seine.
 It lies on the border between the regions Roumois and Lieuvin.

+The commune along with another 69 communes shares part of a 4,747 hectare, Natura 2000 conservation area, called Risle, Guiel, Charentonne.

 Population

 The population data in the table below refer to the commune of Pont-Audemer proper, in its geography at the given years.
-The commune of Pont-Audemer absorbed part of the former commune of Saint-Agnan in 1835, Saint-Paul-sur-Risle in 1963 and Saint-Germain-Village in 2018.
+The commune of Pont-Audemer absorbed part of the former commune of Saint-Aignan in 1835, Saint-Paul-sur-Risle in 1963 and Saint-Germain-Village in 2018.

 Sights

 The commune was spared substantial damage to its historic buildings during the Battle of Normandy.
 Nowadays the half-timbered buildings and the canals running between them are a tourist attraction.
 The church of Saint-Ouen is noted for its Renaissance stained glass.